gboncoffee/gboncoffee.github.io/_gabs/posts/on_text_editors.md

 features, and it runned *terribly* slow.
 It was so painfull that I quitted programming for about a month.
 Luckily, I got motivation again after I discovered Linux, and switched my machine to Ubuntu.
-A few months using it, I started using another JetBrain editor,
+A few months using it, I started using another JetBrains editor,
 [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 It's very similar to PyCharm, but for Java.
 At the time, I wasn't really understanding what I was doing, I just kept using stuff I knew worked and though it was the way to go.